qsafe-af/chronicle/docs/graphql-api.md

 ### 3. Access Hasura Console

-Open http://localhost:8080/console in your browser and enter the admin secret (default: `changeme`).
+Open http://localhost:8080/console in your browser and enter the admin secret (from the HASURA_ADMIN_SECRET environment variable).

 ## GraphQL Schema